 - Place another bucket inside the taller bucket.

-- In the centre of one of the bucket lids, draw a circle around the rim of the plant pot.
+- In the center of one of the bucket lids, draw a circle around the rim of the plant pot.

 - Place the lid onto the top bucket, and secure the plant pot in the central hole (at this stage you can choose to plant your seed, however you might prefer to do this once your Space Bucket is complete).